• Home

 What is the route of exposure?

-• You can inhale dusts (respiratory)
+• You can inhale dusts or chemical vapors or metal fumes (respiratory)

 • you can be exposed to some chemicals through the skin (dermal)